BruceHad/tr-turtle/docs/notes.md

 	facing east repeat segs times:
 		go dist * (60% the view-space width) in the current direction turn angle degrees clockwise (to your right) increment dist by incr }

+## Fractal Plant
+Example 7: Fractal plant

+    variables : X F
+    constants : + − [ ]
+    start  : X
+    rules  : (X → F-[[X]+X]+F[+FX]-X), (F → FF)
+    angle  : 25°

+Here, F means "draw forward", - means "turn left 25°", and + means "turn right 25°".
+X does not correspond to any drawing action and is used to control the evolution of the curve. [ corresponds to saving the current values for position and angle, which are restored when the corresponding ] is executed.

 ## Bitwise Operations